edwin465/SSVEP-tlCCA/README.md

 |Avg.|	44.65% |	67.40%  |	73.43% |	62.61%   |	63.74%           |	75.33% |	65.35%  |	76.13%  |	72.89%  |

+### Summary
+Apparently, the tlCCA-1 and tlCCA-2 can perform much better than the CCA.
+Then the tlCCA-1 can achieve the performance as similar as the ms-eCCA+ms-eTRCA in BETA dataset and BCI competition 2019 dataset.
+In benchmark dataset, the tlCCA-1 and tlCCA-2 can achieve the performance as similar as the eCCA, but performs a bit worse than the ms-eCCA+ms-eTRCA and the TDCA.
+However, the size of the calibration data in the above three datasets are different.
+The calibration data in benchmark dataset is the largest, and thus the ms-eCCA, the eTRCA, the ms-eTRCA, the ms-eCCA+ms-eTRCA, and the TDCA could achieve the better performance.

+Roughly speaking, we think that the performance of the tlCCA-1 and tlCCA-2 is comparable to the calibration-based algorithms.

 # Version